 The only David Austin rugosa brought into NZ that I know of, Mrs Doreen was the office lady!
 A really pretty very double flower with old fashioned, not rugosa scent.
-As hardy as you would expect from a rugosa and also suckers well. sold out
+As hardy as you would expect from a rugosa and also suckers well. available soon

 Mistress Quickly (1993)

 An atypical Austin, tall upright bush, mostly thornless, with large bunches of small soft pink flowers, each with a high centred bud.
 Really lovely old fashioned look to it’s leaves and flowers.
 Does suffer some die back on stems, but good at making more. available soon

 Noble Anthony (1995)